Olympic champ Chen out of figure skating worlds with injury

-COLORADO SPRINGS, Colo.
-(AP) — Olympic figure skating champion Nathan Chen withdrew from the world championships on Wednesday because of what he called a “nagging injury” that he’s been dealing with after winning at the Beijing Games.
+COLORADO SPRINGS (AP) — Olympic figure skating champion Nathan Chen withdrew from the world championships on Wednesday because of what he called a “nagging injury” that he’s been dealing with after winning at the Beijing Games.

 The three-time reigning champion will be replaced on the U.S. team by Camden Pulkinen next week in Montpellier, France.